nzilberstein/Repulsive-score-distillation-RSD-/README.md

 #### Datasets.
 We ran experiments using FFHQ.

-For simplicity, you can download the .zip file in this link
+For simplicity, you can download the .zip file in this link.

 #### Checkpoints.